pitkauff/Transportation-Analytics_Uber-Predictive-Load-Management-Winter-2018/README.md

 <p align="center">
 <img src="Images/Circles.png" style="display: block; margin: auto;" height="300" width="375" />

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the purposes of our modeling, we assumed area 3 to be all locations within a 15-minute driving radius of area 2. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We never assume a customer in area 1 to be paired with a driver in area 3, but still included it in order to model the &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;process with an infinite queue model (i.e. all customers will be served)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the purposes of our modeling, we assumed area 3 to be all locations within a 15-minute driving radius of area 2. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We never assume a customer in area 1 to be paired with a driver in area 3, but still included it in order to model the &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;process with an infinite queue model (i.e. all customers will be served).

 - Step 2: Define problem: We decided to approach the problem from two different perspectives: a linear program and simluation.
 The linear program(s) were primarily used to find the optimal relocation of vehicles between the three areas, given the provided Uber trip data.
-We then used simulation to understand how robust our estimations were: given a Poisson process of customer arrivals, how much would profit increase as a function of demand, and what are break-even levels
+We then used simulation to understand how robust our estimations were: given a Poisson process of customer arrivals, how much would profit increase as a function of demand, and what are break-even levels.

-- Step 3: Estimate parameters: due to the sparse data available from Uber, we relied on estimation techniques to obtain most of our model parameters
+- Step 3: Estimate parameters: due to the sparse data available from Uber, we relied on estimation techniques to obtain most of our model parameters.
     - N<sub>0j</sub>: Actual (observed) supply of Ubers in area j, obtained from [Uber data](https://github.com/fivethirtyeight/uber-tlc-foil-response) during the control days.

       <p align="center">